 The Core level of Gusto payroll is the most basic and the most affordable version of this online payroll app.
 Gusto also has a new option for contractor-only employers, who simply pay the $6/employee rate and no base price.
-Here are the details on the pricing and features that that this version of Gusto can offer your business:
+Here are the details on the pricing and features that Gusto Core can offer your business:

 Gusto payroll pricing will derive from a monthly base cost, plus a monthly per-employee cost.
 The Core plan for Gusto payroll will cost you a monthly $39 base cost, along with $6 per month per employee you pay through the app.

 Gusto offers a free month-long trial to try out their services, so this pricing won’t apply to your first month using the product.

 If you decide to go with the Core plan of Gusto payroll, then you’ll gain access to the following capabilities and services: